billvaglienti/ProtoGen/README.md

 Structure tag
 -------------
 The Structure tag is used to define a structure and the code to encode and decode the structure.
-Structures can appear under the Protocol tag, in which case they are not associated with any one packet, but can be referenced by any following packet.
+Structures can appear under the Protocol tag, in which case they are not associated with any one packet, but can be referenced by any packet.

     <Structure name="Date" comment="Calendar date information">
         <Data name="year" inMemoryType="unsigned16" comment="year of the date"/>